HARMONY: Hidden Activation Representations and Model Output-Aware Uncertainty Estimation for Vision-Language Models: Results

 \subsubsection{Ablation across model layers and input signals}

 Our hypothesis is that internal layers have a signal of multimodal reliability, however, it is not clear which layer would provide the best signal.
 Previous works have highlighted that inner layers (layers closer to the input) focus more on extracting lower-level information from the input, while outer layers (layers closer to the model output) are mostly focused on the next token generation \cite{azaria2023internal}.
 Therefore, for all the models, we ablate over every fourth layer for both MSF, and our method.
-We report the best performing layer results in Table \ref{UE_comparison_}.
-We observe that for LLaVa-7b and 13b models, inner layers (layer 16 and layer 22) yield the best AUROC performance for our method across both datasets.
+We report the best performing layer results in Table \ref{UE_comparison_} for LLaVa-7b.
+We observe that for LLaVa-7b and 13b models, and Qwen-VL, inner layers (layer 16 and layer 22) yield the best AUROC performance for our method across both datasets.
 Further, for InstructBLIP, we find the outer-most layer performs the best.

-We conduct an ablation study on partial input signals, generated tokens (Text), token-level probabilities (Prob), and hidden states (HS), using the LLaVA-13B model on the A-OKVQA dataset.
-We use VisualBERT as the scoring function transformer architecture for this study.
+We also conduct an ablation study on partial input signals, generated tokens (Text), token-level probabilities (Prob), and hidden states (HS), using the LLaVA-13B model on the A-OKVQA dataset.
+We use VisualBERT model as the scoring function transformer architecture for finetuning for the sake of consistency.
 As shown in \ref{tab:partial_information}, we find that text (question and generated answer) without the token probabilities and hidden states yield no significant UE estimate.
 However, addition of token probabilities accompanying each token text helps the scoring function learn a better UE estimate.
-Likewise, if we use text and hidden states of the generated tokens as input signals, they yield results comparable to the text and probability baseline.
-However, combining all three sources of information as proposed in our workyield significantly better reliability estimates.
+Likewise, if we use text and hidden states of the generated tokens as input signals, they yield better results than the MLP based MSF function.
+Further, combining all three sources of information as proposed in our work yield significantly better reliability estimates.

-\subsection{Effect of Calibration Data}
+\subsubsection{Effect of Calibration Data}